 Secretary of State Tre Hargett, a Republican: “Although I appreciate the commission’s mission to address election-related issues, like voter fraud, Tennessee state law does not allow my office to release the voter information requested to the federal commission.”

 Republican Lt.
-Gov. Spencer Cox says he will send information classified as public, but data including voters’ Social Security numbers and dates of birth are protected.
+Gov. Spencer Cox said he will send information classified as public, but voters’ Social Security numbers and dates of birth are protected.
 However, the data has not been sent because of a pending lawsuit in the state.